Celebrating Pride Month on Campus

-LGBTQ+ Pride Month occurs each June in the United States to memorialize the Stonewall Uprising that occurred in the late 1960s.
+LGBTQ+ Pride Month occurs each June in the United States to memorialize the Stonewall Uprising of the late 1960s.
 The month centers on celebrating LGBTQ+ culture, uplifting LGBTQ+ voices, and supporting LGBTQ+ rights.

-A 2019 survey conducted by the Association of American Universities reported that roughly 16% of college students identify as lesbian, gay, bisexual, queer, and/or questioning.
+A 2019 Association of American Universities survey reported that roughly 16% of college students identify as lesbian, gay, bisexual, queer, and/or questioning.
 It is important that colleges recognize this month and that institutions of higher education celebrate the contributions LGBTQ+ students make on their campuses.

 Why Do We Celebrate Pride Month?

 The celebration of Pride Month is anchored in June in remembrance of the Stonewall Uprising.
-The Stonewall Inn was a bar in Greenwich Village that served as a gathering place for many gay members of the community.
+The Stonewall Inn was a bar in Greenwich Village that served as a gathering place for many gay community members.
 One night, police raided the establishment, arresting both employees and customers.
 This led to six days of clashes and protests.
 Although there had been many previous acts of resistance and protests from the LGBTQ+ community, this event served as an inflection point in the gay civil rights movement.